zelhajou/42cursus-cub3D/README.md

 # cub3D

+## Project Overview

+Welcome to our cub3d project!
+As a team, we'll be diving into the exciting world of raycasting and basic 3D graphics programming.
+Our main goal is to create a simple 3D maze game from scratch using raycasting techniques.

 ## Summary

 This project is inspired by the world-famous [Wolfenstein 3D game](https://en.wikipedia.org/wiki/Wolfenstein_3D), which was the first FPS ever.
 It is a remarkable technique to explore, and a great opportunity to create a game with a good design and a nice user interface.